 These are crowd pleasers.
-If you need to make them for a bake sale or birthday, the addition of the word “Oreo” before “chocolate cupcakes” seems to tempt even the most resistant person!
+Full stop!
+If you need to make them for a bake sale or birthday, make sure you mention “Oreos”.
+The word “Oreo” before “chocolate cupcakes” seems to tempt even the most resistant!
 That’s why the recipe provided bakes at least 18 cakes – because they go so fast!
 I usually get 22, but I like a quite flat top after the bake, to make icing easier.
 Eighteen cupcakes just yields bigger cakes.

-The first time I made this recipe, I baked 12 Oreo chocolate cupcakes for work to test out, and this was how they went down, one by one:
+The first time I made this recipe, I baked just 12 Oreo chocolate cupcakes.
+I took them to work to trial.
+This was how they went:

-- 2 were taken and eaten by colleagues before 9am.
+- 2 were eaten before 9am by colleagues.
 Talk about a morning sugar rush!

-- 1 was taken before 9am in reserve and nibbled throughout the day
+- 1 was reserved before 9am and nibbled throughout the day

-- 8 were taken and eaten in the space of 10 minutes at 10am, about 30 seconds after I was overheard saying I’d bought in some “Oreo chocolate cupcakes” that anyone was welcome to grab
+- 8 were eaten within 10 minutes at 10am, about 30 seconds after I was overheard saying I’d bought in some “Oreo chocolate cupcakes” that anyone was welcome to grab

 I’ve since baked them once more for testing, and then again for a charity bake sale.
 I wasn’t going to, figuring everyone had eaten enough of them recently to last a lifetime but every time I asked for suggestions/requests on what to bring, the number one request was these!
 The only ever cakes I’ve had, so far, that go so fast is when I used to bake Nigella Lawson’s Chocolate Cherry Cupcakes before going plant based.
 In fact, I think I need to Vegan-ise (yes, I’m inventing words now) those bad boys… who’d be interested in that?